Tangential homoclinic points for Lozi maps: Boundary curves in the parameter space

 After considering all possible homoclinic points for $X$ in the border case of their existence, we will now compute and describe some curves in the parameter space which represent a portion of that border, i.e., the locus of tangential homoclinic points for $X$ (Lemma \ref{lemma:hom_tang}).
 We obtain the equations of those curves in the form

 where $P_n$ and $Q_n$ are polynomials in $a$ and $b$.
-The values of some $P_n$ and $Q_n$ are presented in Table \ref{table:hom_borders_PnQn}.
+The values of some $P_n$ and $Q_n$ are presented in Appendix \ref{appendix:curves_Cn_equations}.
 Since these equations can be written in the form $(P_n(a,b))^2-(Q_n(a,b))^2(a^2+4b)=0$, we see that these curves are algebraic curves.
-They are shown in the parameter space in Figure \ref{figure:homoclinic_border_curves}, and the corresponding configurations of $W_X^s$ and $W_X^u$ for a few boundary curves can be seen on Figure \ref{figure:homoclinic_border_WsWu_config}.
+They are shown in the parameter space in Figure \ref{figure:homoclinic_border_curves}, and the corresponding configurations of $W_X^s$ and $W_X^u$ for a few boundary curves can be seen in Figure \ref{figure:homoclinic_border_WsWu_config}.

-By Theorem \ref{thm:hom_T0V0} we know that homoclinic points in the border case are iterates of $Z$ or $V$.
+By Theorem \ref{thm:hom_T0V0}, we know that the set of homoclinic points in the border case contains iterates of $Z$ or $V$.
 Moreover, Lemma \ref{lemma:hom1} implies that it suf{}fices to consider homoclinic points on the straight line segment $\overline{XV}^s$ in order to describe the boundary curves $C_n$.

 In the degenerate case $b = 0$, the Lozi map is a tent map, $L_{a,0} = T_a$, and a tangential homoclinic point appears for $a = \sqrt{2}$ when the second iterate of the critical value of the tent map coincides with the positive fixed point, i.e., in notation of Lozi maps, when $Z^2 = X$.
 Since for $b > 0$, the point $Z^2$ lies in the lower half-plane, the equation of the first boundary curve $C_1$ can be derived from the condition